Pacific Purple Asparagus

 A stunning variety that produces high yields of delicious sweet and tender spears; rich deep purple with a mild flavor, the ideal addition to salads or appetizers; perfect for spring and autumn planting

-Pacific Purple Asparagus is a perennial vegetable plant that is commonly grown for its edible qualities.
+Pacific Purple Asparagus is a perennial vegetable plant that is typically grown for its edible qualities.
 The stems are usually harvested from mid spring to early summer.
 The stems have a sweet taste.

 The stems are most often used in the following ways: